-Green Lizard Technologies (GLT) will use dimethyl carbonate and unpurified waste glycerol for environmentally friendly production of glycidol.
-The spin-out company from Queen’s University Belfast has chosen the Wilton Centre in Teesside as the site for the pilot plant.
+Queen's University Belfast spin-out company Green Lizard Technologies (GLT), together with partners Dixie Chemicals and Felda Global Ventures, will use dimethyl carbonate and unpurified waste glycerol for environmentally friendly production of glycidol.
+The Wilton Centre in Teesside has been chosen as the site for the pilot plant.

 Glycidol, also known as epoxy propanol (EP), is used in the production of a range of products such as detergents, industrial paints and coatings, and healthcare products.
 EP is currently manufactured mainly in Japan, with a small amount produced in the US.
 The new plant at the Wilton Centre, dubbed the Green Epoxy Solutions (GES) plant, will be Europe’s first production plant for EP.